-DynaGen ES52 Engine Controllers Keep Terex Light Towers Moving Throughout the Night
+DynaGen ES52 Engine Controllers Keep Terex Light Towers Operating Throughout the Night

 Terex is a global manufacturer of lifting and material handling equipment for a wide range of commercial applications.
-They offer safe, heavy-duty, easy-to-use models of trailer-mounted light towers with a variety of features and options to maximize the productivity of each unit for jobsite needs.
+It offers safe, heavy-duty, easy-to-use models of trailer-mounted light towers with a variety of features and options to maximize the productivity of each unit for jobsite needs.

-Whether at a construction site, a mining operation or some other outdoor location, light towers are ever-present for projects requiring work to proceed day and night.
-Keeping those light towers operational through the night is imperative for providing safe working conditions and ensuring productivity is maintained.
-They required an engine control module with an automated start/stop feature to manage their Terex AL4000, AL5000 and AL8000HT light towers.
+Whether at a construction site, a mining operation or other outdoor location, keeping light towers operational at all hours is imperative for providing safe working conditions and ensuring productivity is maintained.
+For best results, Terex required an engine control module with an automated start/stop feature to manage its Terex AL4000, AL5000 and AL8000HT light towers.